random-geek/meshport/README.md

 ## Usage

-Use `/mesh1` and `/mesh2` to set the corners of the area you want exported, then use `/meshport` to export the mesh.
+Use `/mesh1` and `/mesh2` to set the corners of the area you want exported, then use `/meshport [filename]` to export the mesh (filename is optional).
 The saved `.obj` and `.mtl` files will be located in the `meshport` folder of the world directory, within a subfolder.

 ### Importing into Blender